 Also, spend some time prepping your students on how to act when a sub is around.
 Encourage them to make things easier on the sub and have certain students in charge of doing everyday classroom tasks, so the sub doesn’t have to do them. (i.e., one student can take attendance, while another one pulls up the Holiday of the Day on the classroom computer, and another student hands out the corresponding handouts).

 Or give your students a chance to practice setting up the computers and tech during centers so that if you’re gone, they know where to go to access the games they need to play.

 Although we often consider preparing for a sub to be the teacher’s role, having a good plan in place with students can also be incredibly valuable and give them a sense of preparedness and helpfulness that will serve both them and the sub well throughout the day.

 Lastly, being a sub is not easy and, for some, it can even be a bit stressful, so don’t forget to thank your sub.
 Send them a kind note or email, or leave them something on your desk as an extra token of your appreciation for them choosing to come help you out.

-We all know that a classroom with a good substitute teacher is better than one without, so take just a couple minutes to let your sub know how much you appreciate them and their willingness to come back…and hopefully (fingers-crossed) they will!
+We all know that a classroom with a good substitute teacher is better than one without, so take just a couple of minutes to let your sub know how much you appreciate them and their willingness to come back…and hopefully (fingers-crossed) they will!